jbhearne/jamesbin/README.md

 ### PostgreSQL Database

 The files used to create a Postgres database are included in the database_creation folder.
-Running dataApp.js will delete/drop all tables used in this project if they are already created, then it create the database tables, finially it populates the database with some examples.
+Running dataApp.js will delete/drop all tables used in this project if they are already created, then it create the database tables, finally it populates the database with some examples.
 If you do not wish to pre-populate the database comment-out the two functions used to do that.

 ## Technologies used